hilbix/tino/howto/minecraft.md

 ## First join

-Now enter the server with MineCraft:
+Now enter the MC server with your MineCraft Client:

 - Select "Multiplayer"
 - Then "Add Server"